Cost-Effective Practice Growth

 One of the biggest challenges independent providers face is acquiring new patients and growing their practice when the government has reimbursement models in place for large, outpatient clinics.

 What has been historically a challenging task for many physician practices, patient attribution, is now easier than ever.
 Turning to digital solutions, which make tracking and converting leads to quality patients, is much simpler now than in the past.

 Cost-Effective New Patient Attribution

 Determining your digital ad spend budget can feel like a real challenge, but there are two key considerations to help make a smart decision.
 Plan out the average annual new patient value.
 While an annual average works well across all patient type, you should also consider the specific mix of procedure patients.
-For instance, a vein center practice may see 50% general treatment for varicose veins and only 15-20% for a specific treatment such as Varithena® or VenaSeal™.
+For instance, a general medicine practice may see 50% primary care visits and only 15-20% for a specific illness or condition.
 Getting to a deeper understanding of your current patient mix will show up directly in the accuracy of your forecast.

 For these purposes, let’s assume that the average annual revenue per patient lands at $2,500.
 The second key consideration is how many new patients you want to bring into the practice on a monthly basis.
 We recommend starting conservatively, finding what works well in terms of advertising, patient engagement, and, of course, how many open slots there are on the schedule.

 Monthly Goals Equal Simpler Tracking